-Well, as I design, build and sell load balancers based on LVS and HAProxy, it is in my own interest to try and combat the avalanche of NGINX+ marketing propaganda that I've seen over the last year.
-Let's call this an attempt to skewer fake news.
+As I design, build and sell load balancers based on LVS and HAProxy, it’s in my interests to combat the avalanche of NGINX+ marketing propaganda that I've seen over the last year.
+Let's call it an attempt to skewer fake news.

-OK, so I admit that it's just pure jealousy - I wish I had the marketing clout that commercial NGINX+ has with Google, O’Reilly (and Gartner for that matter).
+To be honest I'm a little bit envious — I wish I had the marketing clout that commercial NGINX+ has with Google, O’Reilly and Gartner.

 When should you use NGINX for load balancing?